bonitasoft/bonita-doc/md/bdm-access-control.md

 The attribute *customer* has an aggregation-type relationship; it exists independently of an invoice, so its instances are created directly (which is not the case for a composition-type relationship, as explained later).
   1. First, create a process to generate customers:
-    a.
-Create a new diagram, with only a start event and an end event.
+		- Create a new diagram, with only a start event and an end event.
-    b.
-On the pool, add a business variable of type *Customer*, generate a contract input from this data, and generate an instantiation form from this contract.
+		- On the pool, add a business variable of type *Customer*, generate a contract input from this data, and generate an instantiation form from this contract.
-    c.
-Run this process a couple of times to generate customers.
+		- Run this process a couple of times to generate customers.

   2. Then, create a process to generate invoices, with customers and products.
 The instantiation form will have to retrieve existing customers, so there is some work to do on the UI Designer for this process:
-    a.
-Create a new diagram, with only a start event and an end event.
+		- Create a new diagram, with only a start event and an end event.
-    b.
-On the pool, add a business variable of type *Invoice*, generate a contract input from this data, and generate an instantiation form from this contract.
+		- On the pool, add a business variable of type *Invoice*, generate a contract input from this data, and generate an instantiation form from this contract.

   3. In the UI Designer, create a new variable which will retrieve existing customers:
 		- **name:** customers
 		- **type:** External API
 		- **URL:** ../API/bdm/businessData/com.company.model.Customer?q=find&p=0&c=10

   4. Remove all existing inputs for the customer (persistence ID, name, email, address).